b1rdmania/chance-blockchain-docs/docs/defi-stack.md

 # Canonical DeFi Stack

-Built-in primitives for prediction flow.

-Chance ships with a native financial stack tuned for prediction markets.
+Simple base primitives.
+The rest is for builders.

+Chance does not try to own the DeFi surface.

+It ships a small set of stable, boring primitives so other teams can build real products without reinventing the plumbing.

 ## Included components

-- Binary & scalar AMMs (CPMM / LMSR)
+- Simple AMMs for spot and basic binary/scalar markets
-- Auto-payout integrated with `PredictionHub`
+- Auto-payout hooks wired into `PredictionHub`
-- Base DEX (v2/v3 routing)
+- A minimal DEX router (v2/v3 style routing)
-- LP vaults for prediction liquidity
+- Optional LP helpers for prediction market pairs
-- Keeper automation for liquidity and rollover
+- Keeper hooks for rebalancing and rollover
-- SDK for builders
+- A clean SDK for reading markets and outcomes
-- Canonical indexing schema
+- A standard indexing schema for all market and resolution events
-- Standardised metadata for all markets
+- Standardised metadata for markets so UIs can render them consistently
-- Canonical market index and UI templates

-This ensures any new prediction protocol has deep tools from day one.
+These are base-layer tools, not a full suite.

+Chance keeps its grants and incentives focused on new prediction primitives, novel market structures, and UX, not on clones of DEXes or lending markets.

+The chain handles the foundations.

+Builders own the experiences.